GuntherRademacher/rex-parser-benchmark/README.md

 * `BaseXRExLL` - a REx-generated parser using the LL parsing algorithm, executed on BaseX.
 * `BaseXRExLALR` - a REx-generated parser using the LALR parsing algorithm, executed on BaseX.
 * `BaseXRExLLExternal` - a REx-generated parser using the LL parsing algorithm in an external function, executed on BaseX.
-* `BaseXRExLLExternal` - a REx-generated parser using the LALR parsing algorithm in an external function, executed on BaseX.
+* `BaseXRExLALRExternal` - a REx-generated parser using the LALR parsing algorithm in an external function, executed on BaseX.
 * `BaseXIxml` - a parser using [Invisible XML](https://invisiblexml.org/), implemented by [nineml.org](https://github.com/nineml) projects, executed on BaseX.
 * `SaxonX` - a reference implementation, directly using `fn:json-to-xml` executed on SaxonJ-HE.
 * `SaxonXRExLL` - a REx-generated parser using the LL parsing algorithm, executed on SaxonJ-HE.
 * `SaxonXRExLALR` - a REx-generated parser using the LALR parsing algorithm, executed on SaxonJ-HE.
 * `SaxonXRExLLExternal` - a REx-generated parser using the LL parsing algorithm in an external function, executed on SaxonJ-HE.
-* `SaxonXRExLLExternal` - a REx-generated parser using the LALR parsing algorithm in an external function, executed on SaxonJ-HE.
+* `SaxonXRExLALRExternal` - a REx-generated parser using the LALR parsing algorithm in an external function, executed on SaxonJ-HE.
 * `SaxonXIxml` - a parser using [Invisible XML](https://invisiblexml.org/), implemented by [nineml.org](https://github.com/nineml) projects, executed on SaxonJ-HE.

 ## Building rex-parser-benchmark